 In N.Y.C in 1950’s you would be hard pressed to find a conservative Synogogue thou I’m sure some may have existed at that time although Reform temples there were a few .
 I lived in Flushing there was a very immpresive large temple named the Flushing free Synagogue .
 My father informed me that wasn’t for us & said basically its for German Jews Not East Eurouoean Jews though that is no longer the case today .
 You did have Shepardic and Ashchenazic synagogues at that time but only “orthodox ” today their are no Sephardic conservative Synagogues however all conservative Synagogues use the Sephardic pronouniation In my parents time 1940’s a religious Jewish woman would marry a not so inclined man who was not religious and they made a family it made no difference..thats not the case today the religious Jews only marry amoung the selves only.

-In my time every mainstream as Jew would practice I would characterize as not reformed Judaism but if I may term it as a relaxed form of Judaism…you married,had a bris ,pidy haben,scholarship on Hebrew including BarMitzvah ,observed Jewish Burial traditions including shiva, said Kaddish for 11 months ,may not have light Shabbus Candles but always lit Yarhzite candles had Holiday dinners Such as Rosh Hashanah & Seders (although my mother started her marriage with a kosher home eventually abandon kosher but always strictly observed Pasach having a formal Seder ,Left work early on high holy day & Stayed home on high holidays.Growing up in N.Y.C.every Jewish kid always took off on each and every Jewish Holiday,we may not have attended services but had a mini vacation just the same.
+In my time every mainstream Jew would practice what I would characterize as not reformed Judaism but if I may term it as a relaxed form of Judaism…you married,had a bris ,pidy haben(tedemtion of the first born) A scholarship in Hebrew including BarMitzvah ,Observed Jewish Burial traditions including Shiva, said Kaddish for 11 months …may not have light Shabbus Candles but always lit Yarhzite candles had Holiday dinners Such as Rosh Hashanah & Seders (although my mother started her marriage with a kosher home eventually abandon kosher but always strictly observed Pasach having a formal Seder ,Left work early on high holy day & Stayed home on high holidays.Growing up in N.Y.C.every Jewish kid always took off on each and every Jewish Holiday,we may not have attended services but had a mini vacation just the same.
 Today the Orthodox are very strict & not too tolerant or respectful of any other streams of Judiasms practices or beliefs.
 It”s my opinion that the New so called ” Orthodox “of today have hijacked the Jewish Relgion from the old mainstream Jews like me.

 What bothers me is that every Synagogue now uses the Shepardic Pronouniation not the Ashkenazic as I was schooled in.
 I don’t know about you but it irks me when I hear the Sabbath Braided Egg Bread being pronouced “Challah “it should be pronouced “Challey…I was having a discussion on Facebook with someone and also I took issue with the way they pronouce Rush Hashanah & Yom Kipper … Today people say Rowsh Hashanah and Yom Kipoor ( spelling incorrect in order to demonstrate pronouciation) .She then went on to say that its not exactly the Shepardic Pronouniation but Haredi one..What is that I enquired ?
 She went on to say that the Haredi version sounds better and sounds more like the original Hebrew Spoken in Ancient Judea, I said it sounds phoney & putting on airs and then asked her what tape recording do you possess from 2,000 years ago that you can make that statement./end *Pictured Above..”Don Moses Lerman” at pulpit giving his sermon